sarahanduca/sarahanduca/README.md

 - 📚 lover of greek mythology, a good HQ, pixel art and the sims
 - 🤖 studying game dev as hobby <br>
 - ✨ learning Go and Java for fun
+- 🎨 kind of obsessed with the coomplex part of CSS